crackedpotato007/cyc-handler/README.md

 # Usage

 **Initialization**
+cychandler can be initialized using simple arguments and code you will be needing a mongodb connection string
 ```
 const discord = require('discord.js') // Requiring Discorrd.js in our project
 const Client = new discord.Client({ws: {intents: discord.Intents.ALL}}) // We need to enable the intents to actually reacive the data when someone joins